-- so far as that director is aware, there is no relevant audit information of which the company's auditor is unaware, and - that director has taken all the steps that ought to have been taken as a director in order to be aware of any relevant audit information and to establish that the Company's auditor is aware of that information.
+- so far as that director is aware, there is no relevant audit information of which the company's auditor is unaware; and - that director has taken all the steps that ought to have been taken as a director in order to be aware of any relevant audit information and to establish that the company's auditor is aware of that information.

-This report was approved by the board on 25 SGPTGMBG(2019 and signed on its behalf.
+This report was approved by the board on 3 Occompole 2020 and signed on its behalf.

-I Tayler Director
+l Tayler Director